EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

 Installation
 ============

-There are two ways to install MUSE, for users who do not wish to modify the source code of MUSE, and developers who do.
+There are two ways to install MUSE: one for users who do not wish to modify the source code of MUSE, and another for developers who do.

 .. note::